-A key component of QRTP's is the 6 months of aftercare provided after a child leaves care.
-In Iowa, FCS providers will be the mechanism for QRTP aftercare, which Iowa is calling post-discharge services, via a Memo of Understanding between FCS providers and QRTP's.
+A key component of QRTPs is the 6 months of aftercare provided after a child leaves care.
+If a youth is placed with a relative of fictive kin, a referral to the Kinship Navigator program is also appropriate In Iowa, FCS providers will be the mechanism for QRTP aftercare, which Iowa is calling post-discharge services, via a Memo of Understanding between FCS providers and QRTPs.
 I month of overlap in services will occur while QRTP is also contracted to provide discharge support as well.
-Staff should ensure FCS referral is made between 14 and 30 days prior to a youth being discharged from FGCS.
+Staff should ensure FCS QRTP-Post Discharge referral is made between 14 and 30 days prior to a youth being discharged from FGCS and ensure the box is checked for SBC-QRTP Post Discharge Services on the referral form 470-5150.